 Mass vs Weight

 Weight and mass are so interchangeable that people often convert kilograms directly into pounds when talking to Americans, even though the pound is actually a measure of force, not mass.
-(You might be familiar with the unit "pounds per square inch" or PSI, where it's more obvious that we're talking about force.)
+(The use of "pounds" to mean "force" is clearer when we measure the pressure of a tire in "pounds per square inch" or PSI; we're not talking about how heavy the air is inside.)

 The American unit of mass, which is infrequently used, is called the slug, which is equal to 14.6kg.
 One slug weighs about 32lbs on Earth, so if you give your weight in slugs the number will sound a lot lower (albeit slimier).